 Powdery mildew won’t kill your rosemary right away, but it will long term.
 Keeping the right balance of humidity by misting the leaves when necessary and sitting the plant under moderate sunlight if needed will prevent the plants from forming mildew.

 Aside from powdery mildew, you should also be aware of aphids and spider mites.

 Like mildew, these insects can cause harm to your plants as well.
 With that being said, eradicating them before an infestation will be a lot easier to control.

-Spraying your plants regularly with insect repellent soap can help you save your plants from dying or obtaining anything unpleasant.
+Spraying your plants regularly with insect repellent soap or hydrogen peroxide solution can help you save your plants from dying or obtaining anything unpleasant.

 Overwatering – The Usual Cause of Death